cityofasheville/bedrock2/docs/deploy-notes.md

 ```

 #### API and ETL
+The remaining infrastructure requires a database to be set in src/make_variables.
-The remaining infrastructure requires the shared set of Lambda Layers in the `bedrock_common` directory.
+It also requires the shared set of Lambda Layers in the `bedrock_common` directory.
 To build them, perform:

 ```sh
 cd src/bedrock_common